castorini/pyserini/docs/installation.md

 conda install -c anaconda wget -y conda install -c conda-forge openjdk=21 maven -y

-# If you want the "extras", otherwise skip
+# If you want the optional dependencies, otherwise skip
 conda install -c conda-forge lightgbm -y conda install -c anaconda nmslib -y conda install -c pytorch faiss-cpu -y

 # Good idea to always explicitly specify the latest version, found here: https://pypi.org/project/pyserini/
 pip install pyserini==latest
-# If you want the "extras", otherwise skip; the temperamental packages are already installed at this point
+# If you want the optional dependencies, otherwise skip; the temperamental packages are already installed at this point
 # so should be smooth...
-pip install 'pyserini[extras]==latest'
+pip install 'pyserini[optional]==latest'
 ```

 If you're on an Intel-based Mac, adjust the recipe accordingly for `osx-64`.